 National Western Life Insurance Company is publicly traded on the NASDAQ under the symbol NWLI.

-As of June 2020, the carrier managed $22.5 billion in combined life insurance in force with $12.4 billion in consolidated total assets, and $2.2 billion in consolidated stockholders’ equity.
+National Western Life manages over $22.5 billion combined life insurance with $12.4 billion in consolidated total assets and $2.2 billion in consolidated stockholder equity.

-The company ranks well by independent credit rating agencies:
+The company ranks well among independent credit rating agencies:

 - A.M.
 Best: A